 A faster website always benefits its users and the owner.
 That’s why you should update your PHP today.
 The next section will teach you perfectly how to do it.

-What to do before you update your PHP version?
+What do before you update your PHP version?

 Before you update your new PHP versions.
 The section starts off with some warnings, but don’t be afraid!
 As with most things technical, we just need to cover some background before we can get to the part where you update your PHP version.

 Updating your PHP version should not be a problem, but can’t guarantee that it’s not.
-WordPress itself works with PHP versions as far back as 5.6.20 (Wordspress currently recommending version 7.4, so this is great backward compatibility!), but we don’t know if your themes or plugins will work.
+WordPress itself works with PHP versions as far back as 5.6.20 (WordPress currently recommends version 7.4, so this is great backward compatibility!), but we don’t know if your themes or plugins will work.
 They should, and popular or reputable ones almost certainly will be, but we can’t guarantee it.

 How to mitigate any risk before proceeding?